 In order to assess the outcomes of the experiment, we inspect analytical validity by various measures and also evaluate the extent of confidentiality protection.
 To check analytical validity, we compare basic univariate time series between the synthetic and confidential data (employment, entity entry and exit rates, job creation and destruction rates), and the distribution of entities (firms and establishment, depending on country), employment, and payroll across time by industry.
 For a more complex assessment, we compute a dynamic panel data model of economic (employment) growth on each data set.
-We computed, but do not report here the confidence interval overlap measure (CIO) proposed by Karr et al. (2006) in all these evaluations.
-The CIO is a popular measure when evaluating the validity for specific analyses.
+We computed, but do not report here the confidence interval overlap measure (CIO) proposed by Karr et al. (2006) in all these evaluations.10 The CIO is a popular measure when evaluating the validity for specific analyses.
 It evaluates how much the confidence intervals of the original data and the synthetic data overlap.
 We did not find this measure to be useful in our context.
-Most of our analyses are based on millions of records, and observed confidence intervals were so small that confidence intervals (almost) never overlap even when the estimates between the original data and the synthetic data are quite close.
+Most of our analyses are based on millions of records, and observed confidence intervals were so small that confidence intervals (almost) never overlap even when the estimates between the original data and the synthetic data and the synthetic data explicit data and the synthetic data are quite close.